 - Not suitable for narrow or average feet

-- Best for: Female alpine skiers with wide feet, resort skiers
+- Best for Female alpine skiers with mid-volume to wider feet, resort skiers, beginner to intermediate skiers

 - Good pair for wider-than-average feet

 - Heat-moldable liner